-Roger & Gallet unisex perfumes are very easy to find and buy in Portugal.
-Locally, R&G is one of the most common brands as they are sold both in perfumeries and pharmacies.
+R&G is one of the most common brands as they are sold both in perfumeries, pharmacies, drugstores, and even Duty-Free.

 Where?
-If you love the fragrance do give it a lot of personal use.
-It's safe enough for the office if your colleagues are serious grumpy men and not pretty babes you want to flirt with.
-Avoid using it in Clubs or Bars unless you are a regular visitor of Cheers, the Cougar Texas Bar or the Coyote Ugly Saloon.
+If you like the fragrance, give it a great personal use.
+It's safe enough for the office if your colleagues are serious grumpy men and not pretty girls you want to flirt with.
+Avoid wearing it in Clubs or Bars unless you are a regular visitor to Cheers, Cougar Texas Bar or Coyote Ugly Saloon.

 What about the Open Black math?

 - Opening: 9.0 (Citrus with a barbershop vibe)

 - Dry Down: 9.0 (Tobacco, a load of patchouli and dar vetiver; quite pleasant)

 - Longevity: 8.5 (Up to 8 hours on my skin, with 2 sprays)

 - Sillage: 8.5 (Sillage up to 6 feet; it projects for 2.0 hours with 2 sprays)